-It can be tough to quiet your mind when your knees are crying out for a position change!
-As a beginner, I say, sit however you are comfy!
+It can be tough to quiet your mind when your knees are crying out for a position change.

 - Some people like to sit on the ground during meditation because it connects them to the earth.

-The choice is really up to you!
-Plus, you can switch it up based on your meditation selection (if you’re choosing guided ones) or your mood (no matter what!).
+The choice is up to you!
+Plus, you can switch it up based on your meditation selection (if you’re choosing guided ones) or your mood.

 Journal and Pen

-Tip: Meditating should never feel like a chore – it should feel like a part of your day that you look forward to that helps clear your mind.
-It’s like a “freshening up” for your body, mind, and spirit!
+Meditating should never feel like a chore; it should be something that you look forward to, that helps clear your mind.
+It’s a rejuvenation for your body, mind and spirit!

-If you’ve gotten this far in the meditation guide and still aren’t jazzed up about clearing your mind, it’s a-okay!
+If you’ve gotten this far in the meditation guide and still aren’t jazzed up about clearing your mind, it’s okay!

-- Go for a walk in the park (nature is awesome for clearing minds)
+- Going for a walk in the park (nature is awesome for clearing minds)

-Also, once you’ve tried these alternative methods, you may feel ready to try meditation again!
-Start out with walking in the park or on the beach, and maybe work your way up to a guided meditation or meditating with some relaxing music.
+Once you’ve tried these alternative methods, you may feel ready to give it another go.
+Start out with walking in the park or on the beach, then, work your way up to a guided meditation.

 Meditation Guide Takeaways